xiix0/scam/README.md

-Q:	Why do WASPs play golf ?
+Q:	What's a WASP's idea of open-mindedness?
-A:	So they can dress like pimps.
+A:	Dating a Canadian.